 The Tennessee Star Constitution Bee is open for registration!

-“September 17, 2017 marked the 230th anniversary of the signing of the Constitution in Philadelphia.
-April 28 is a little over half way to the 231st anniversary on September 17, 2018,” said Mike Sheppard, president of the Polk Foundation, the event’s main sponsor.
+“September 22, 2018 is the last day of Constitution Week, marking the 231th anniversary of the signing of the Constitution in Philadelphia,” said Mike Sheppard, president of the Polk Foundation, the event’s main sponsor.

-The student who wins the Grand Prize Championship as the top Constitution secondary school student in the state will receive an all expenses paid trip to Washington, D.C., along with a parent.
+The student who wins the Grand Prize Championship as the top Constitution secondary school student in the state will receive an all expenses paid trip to Washington, D.C, along with a parent, plus a $3000.00 (three thousand) scholarship to apply to the first year’s expenses to the winner’s college or trade school of choice after high school.

 “It is vital that we rediscover the importance of our Constitution, and pass it along to the next generation,” J.C.
 Bowman, executive director of Professional Educators of Tennessee, told The Star.